bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 You can [create app API accounts](#obtaining-app-api-credentials) in the [Developer Portal](https://devtools.bigcommerce.com).
 Most apps use access tokens generated from the API account's `client_ID`, `client_secret`, and a grant `code` to read and change store data once the store owner installs and authorizes the app.
 [Generate access tokens](#app-access-tokens) with the BigCommerce-initiated grant code authorization flow.

 Some APIs use app API accounts to implement alternative authentication patterns.
 For a summary of all our authentication methods, see [Authenticating BigCommerce APIs](/api-docs/getting-started/authentication/authenticating-bigcommerce-apis).

+For more on working with apps, see our [Guide to Building Apps](/api-docs/apps/guide/intro).
+The sections on [Implementing OAuth](/api-docs/apps/guide/auth) and [Callback Handlers](/api-docs/apps/guide/callbacks) are particularly relevant to generating access tokens.
 ### Obtaining app API credentials

 To get app API credentials, you need a BigCommerce [Developer Portal](https://devtools.bigcommerce.com) account.
 Once you have an account, sign in and perform the following steps: